 Last Updated on:

-This topic is very very interesting in a way either valuation or numismatic value.
-This topic is also important to collectors who are keen to Xmas 50p coin in modern British Isles coinage history other than GB coin.
+Here, it is a very very interesting topic to present in a way either valuation or numismatic value.
+This topic also is important to collectors who are keen to Christmas 50p base metal coin in modern British Isles coinage history (other than GB coin).
 Because the more layers we tear off, the more value you can add on the IOM Xmas series.
-Frankly, only here you are able to find out more information on what actually so-called Diamond Finish is.
+Frankly, it is only here you are able to find out more information on what actually so-called Diamond Finish is.
 In the early days (say, pre-1997), a Diamond Finish standard (hereafter DF) is a combination of advanced dies (ie., polished) and advanced planchets (ie., buffed), for instance, 1980 IOM Xmas 50p coin associated with BBs-BC-BD-BE-BFs-BFs(Mule).
-However, the Isle of Man Christmas 50p coin made after 1999, it feels that collectors pay a higher price for low quality item made from normal Dies and blanks.
+However, the Isle of Man Christmas 50p coin made after 1999, it let you feel that collectors pay a higher price for low quality item made from normal/advanced Dies and normal blanks.

 So, let we introduce a UNC coin without mentioning dies and planchets in detail first, as follows:

 - 1999 Christmas 50p Coin from the Isle of Man — UNC <#1>

 From the above <#1> pictures, it is hard to tell you what is what, but a base-line point is well established.
 It is a normal 50p coin which you are able to find it in your pocket money.
 However, if you look for further detail on the coin, a AA die mark could be spotted at 8 o’clock position.
 Alongside of that, You are going to see NO squared-rim easily.

 - 1999 Christmas 50p Coin from the Isle of Man — UNC <#2>